 Stage 2 means:

 - the level of ß2-M is between 3.5 and 5.5 mg/L, with any albumin level OR

 - the level of ß2-M is less than 3.5 mg/L and the level of albumin is less than 3.5 g/dL

 - the level of ß2-M is more than 5.5 mg/L

 Doctors simplify the way they classify myeloma to help them know which myeloma treatment you need.
 To do this they look at whether your myeloma is affecting your body tissues and organs, and causing symptoms.
 The symptoms they check for are called CRAB, which stands for:

 - anaemia (low levels of red blood cells)

 - bone damage

-Doctors then group you as having either:
+Doctors then describe your myeloma as either:

 Myeloma without symptoms (asymptomatic myeloma)